 The scale of choice here is the Bb melodic minor scale.

-Stella By Starlight – Original Viktor Young Chord Changes
+Stella By Starlight – Original Victor Young Chord Changes

-Here are Stella’s original chord changes, composed by Viktor Young for the movie The Uninvited.
+Here are Stella’s original chord changes, composed by Victor Young for the movie The Uninvited.

-The most important difference between Viktor Young’s changes and the chords played by Bill Evans lies in the first 2 bars.
+The most important difference between Victor Young’s changes and the chords played by Bill Evans lies in the first 2 bars.

 The Bb diminished chord in the first two bars is replaced by Em7b5-A7b9.
 Replacing a diminished chord with a ii V progression was standard practice in the bebop era.